-Infamous Logic Bomb Examples
+What Are Some Infamous Logic Bomb Attack Examples?

 We have seen organizations succumb to logic bomb attacks over the years, including:

-- Siemens: Contract programmer David Tinley pleaded guilty to charges of intentional damage to protected computers in July 2019 after sabotaging Siemens’ software hoping to get rehired to fix them.
+- Siemens: Contract programmer David Tinley pleaded guilty to charges of intentional damage to protected computers in July 2019 after sabotaging Siemens’s software hoping to get rehired to fix them.
 Tinley’s logic bomb caused the programs used to manage the company’s order system to malfunction after a specific date.
 Siemens asked Tinley to resolve the issue and even paid him US$42,000.
 Once caught, Tinley was handed a six-month federal prison sentence and ordered to pay a US$7,500 fine.
-After that, he needs to spend another two years under court-ordered supervision.
+After that, he needed to spend another two years under court-ordered supervision.

 - Korean Broadcasting System (KBS) and others: The logic bomb had a predetermined date and time of execution.
 It began erasing data from infected systems on 20 March 2013 at precisely 2:00 P.M.
 (GMT +9).
 It wiped the hard drives and master boot records (MBRs) of affected Windows computers of at least three banks and two media companies.
 In effect, some of the banks’ ATMs ceased to operate.
 It also deleted data from connected Linux machines.

 The quick answer is yes.
 How?
 These best practices might help: